 American playwright, screenwriter and novelist Suzan-Lori Parks wrote “And as you walk your road, as you live your life, relish the road.
 And relish the fact that the road of your life will probably be a windy road.”

 Her 2001 play Topdog/Underdog won the Pulitzer Prize for drama in 2002; Parks is the first African American woman to achieve this honor for drama.
 Parks found a way to navigate the chaos while she traveled her windy road.
-In 1974 her father, a career officer in the United States Army, was stationed in West Germany where she attended middle school and attended German high school.
+In 1974 her father, a career officer in the United States Army, was stationed in West Germany where she attended middle school and German high school.
 The experience showed her "what it feels like to be neither white nor black, but simply foreign.”

 After returning to the United States Parks lived and attended school in several states such as Kentucky, Texas, California, North Carolina, Maryland, and Vermont.
 Parks says her constant relocation could have influenced her writing.
 She graduated high school at The John Carroll School in 1981 while her father was stationed in Aberdeen Proving Ground, Maryland.

-However, upon reading Virginia Woolf's To the Light House, Parks found herself veering away from her initial interest in chemistry, gravitating towards writing.
-Parks attended and graduated from Mount Holyoke College in 1985 with a B.A. in English and German literature while a member of Phi Beta Kappa.
+Parks would go on to graduate from Mount Holyoke College in 1985 with a B.A. in English and German literature while a member of Phi Beta Kappa.
 She studied under James Baldwin, who encouraged her to become a playwright.
-James Baldwin describes Parks during this time as, "an utterly astounding and beautiful creature who may become one of the most valuable artists of our time."
+Baldwin described Parks during this time as, "an utterly astounding and beautiful creature who may become one of the most valuable artists of our time."

-Thompson’s point is well taken but it is far from absolute.
+Thompson’s point is well taken but it is far from absolute since life is a windy road.
 Those who translate their dreams into reality do indeed choose.
 But those who put in the daily grind also realize circumstances beyond their control can also create opportunities if they remain open to seeing them.
 The windy career path of January Jones serves as an example.

 While Jones has starred in a variety of television shows and movies, she is most famous for her role as Betty Draper, and then Betty Francis, in the award-winning AMC series “Mad Men.”
-In a May 2011 interview, Jones says she originally auditioned for the role of Peggy Olson but that part went to actress Elizabeth Moss.
+In a May 2011 interview, Jones says she originally auditioned for the role of Peggy Olson, but that part went to actress Elizabeth Moss.
 The role of Betty did not exist at the time, so Jones almost wasn’t on the show.

 As Jones recalled in her interview: “There was no Betty in the pilot when I auditioned.
 I read for Peggy two times – it was between me and Elizabeth Moss, who eventually got the part.
 At the end of the scene, there was a casual mention that Don [Draper] was married.”
 Matthew Weiner, the creator of “Mad Men,” wrote two more scenes featuring Betty.
 Jones went back to audition for the role of Betty without any developed character arc.
 Jones said: “He (Weiner) made me a verbal promise that the character would grow, and I took the part on faith; there was no script or fleshed-out character or Betty plotline.”
-The world is filled with plenty of other people who traveled a windy road in their career.
-R. Lee Ermey is one such example.
+Like Jones, R. Lee Ermey’s career and life took a windy path.

 In retirement he went to the Philippines, where he enrolled in the University of Manila, met his wife, and landed his first acting role.
 He played a First Air Cavalry chopper pilot in the 1979 film Apocalypse Now where he also doubled as a technical advisor to director Francis Ford Coppola.
 For the next few years, Ermey played a series of minor film roles until 1987, when he was cast as drill instructor Gunnery Sergeant Hartman in Stanley Kubrick's Full Metal Jacket.